dellio1918/get-started-java/README.md

-THis is our GPS PROJECT
+THis is our GPS project